-There is \$ 590,064 in restricted assets of the PUD.
+There is \$ 759,853 in restricted assets of the PUD.
 These represent reserve requirements as contained in the Various indentures.

-Unamortized debt issue costs are recorded as deferred charges and bonds are displayed net of premium or discount.
-Annual interest expense is decreased by amortization of debt premium and increased by the amortization of debt issue costs and discount.
+Debt issuance costs are expenses in the period incurred and bonds are displayed net of premium or discount.
+Annual interest expense is decreased by amortization of debt premium.

-The PUD uses a combination of RUS debt, Revenue Bonds and Line of credit for the electrical portion of financing its debt structures.
-The RUS long-term rate is 5% for \$4,245,896 and 2.853% for \$3,880,000.
+The PUD uses a combination of RUS debt, Revenue Bonds and Line of credit for the electrical portion of financing its debt structures The RUS is 2.853% for \$3,531,538.
 The retirement of the LTD ranges from -